About

 Navigating Toxic Flow in FX Trading: A Broker’s Guide

-Toxic flow poses a critical challenge in FX trading, impacting brokers, market makers, and liquidity providers by exploiting market inefficiencies.
-This article delves into what toxic flow entails, its various forms, and how brokers can effectively address these risks.
+Toxic flow presents a critical challenge in foreign exchange (FX) trading, particularly for brokers, market makers, and liquidity providers.
+These trading behaviours distort the natural order flow by exploiting market inefficiencies, often aiming to frontrun pricing or take advantage of system delays.
+This article delves into what toxic flow entails, its various forms, and how brokers can effectively address these risks

 What is Toxic FX Flow?